 HOW TO LOOK AFTER YOUR SWIMWEAR: 5 FOOLPROOF TRICKS

-It’s the swimsuit and bikini season again, you open the wardrobe and ARGH!
-Your swimwear has stretched from last year and doesn’t look the same anymore.
-Has it happened to you?
-Some factors like chlorine, sun or wrong washing methods can put the fabric at risk… This is why sometimes they seem to have much more wear and tear than they should in record time.
+It’s swimsuit and bikini season once again.
+You open the closet and ARGH!
+Your swimwear has stretched out from last year and doesn’t look the same anymore.
+Has this happened to you?
+Certain factors like chlorine, sun or the wrong washing methods can put fabrics at risk… This is why sometimes swimwear seems to have much more wear and tear than it should in no time at all.

-The truth is if your bikinis and swimsuits are of high quality and you look after them properly, they will be with you for many seasons and you will not have to get rid of them.
-But you have to know what care they require.
+The truth is, if your bikinis and swimsuits are of high quality and you look after them properly, they’ll be with you for many seasons and you won’t have to get rid of them.
+But you have to know the kind of care they require.

 Would you like to know how to keep your swimwear for longer?
 TRESS will show you a couple of tricks to keep your bikinis and swimsuits just like new year after year.
-Keep reading!
+Take note!

 Trick 1: Handwash your swimsuits and bikinis with cold water

 Yes, you read that right.
-Even if they are highly resistant, it is important to know the best way to keep the swimwear for longer is handwashing them.
-Even if they are very versatile garments that come with you everywhere, they are still delicate.
-After all we mistreat them with chlorine (their worst enemy), PH changes and salt every day.
+Even if they are highly resistant, it is important to remember that the best way to keep swimwear for longer is to handwash it.
+Even if they are very versatile garments that follow you everywhere, they are still delicate.
+After all, we mistreat them with chlorine (their worst enemy), PH changes, and salt every day.

-So, if you want them to last longer, ideally you will wash it with fresh water and soap after every use.
-If you feel the sun has left it a bit more rigid, you can use a few drops of softener when you finish handwashing them as a one-off and then clear them well with water, but ideally you would only use water and soap as we said earlier.
-This way you will get rid of all the remaining chlorine, salt or sunscreen.
+So, if you want them to last longer, ideally you’ll wash them with fresh water and soap after every use.
+If you feel the sun has left them feeling a bit rigid, you can use a few drops of softener once you’ve finished handwashing them.
+Do this only once in a while and make sure to rinse well with water — ideally you will only use water and soap as we said earlier.
+This way you can get rid of all the remaining chlorine, salt, or sunscreen.

 Oh!
 Avoid hot water.
-By doing so you will not damage the fabric and they will last much longer.
+By doing so you won’t damage the fabric and your swimsuits will last much longer.

 Trick 2: Avoid wrinkling the bikini

-How many times have you washed your swimwear and, when finished, you have twisted and wringed it so excess water gets out?
-This common move is another big enemy of swimwear.
-Even if they are made of elastic fabrics, when we do this, we are damaging the fabric.
+How often have you washed your swimwear and then twisted it and wrung it out to get rid of the excess water?
+This common mistake is another big enemy of swimwear.
+Even if they are made of stretchy fabrics, we are damaging the fabric when we do this.

-If you want to remove excess water before hanging it, the best thing to do is folding it in your hands and press them against each other to eliminate the excess water.
-If you don’t wring the fabric, it won’t get weakened or lose its resistance.
+If you want to remove excess water before hanging your swimsuit, the best thing to do is to fold it in your hands and press your palms against each other to eliminate any extra water.
+If you don’t wring the fabric, it doesn’t weaken or lose its resistance.

 Trick 3: Better dry it in the shade

-Another fixation we have in the summer is to hang clothes in the sun so they dry faster.
-However, this simple gesture is one of the reasons why swimwear gets worn out quickly.
+Another fixation we have in the summer is hanging clothes in the sun so they dry faster.
+However, this simple move is one of the reasons why swimwear gets worn out so quickly.

-Avoid dryers and clothes lines where there is direct sunlight.
-Leave the bikini or swimsuit air dry (preferably in the shade) and, this way, it will keep its coulour and elasticity.
+Avoid dryers, and clothes lines where there is direct sunlight.
+Leave the bikini or swimsuit to air dry (preferably in the shade) and, this way, it will maintain its color and elasticity.

-Another factor to take into account is that it is recommended to leave the swimwear straightened for it to dry and to not use pegs so they don’t leave marks.
+Another factor to take into account is that it is recommended to leave the swimwear to dry flat, avoiding the use of pegs, which tend to leave marks and indents.

-When you have a swim in the pool or the sea and change your clothes after.
-What do you do with the wet swimwear if you’re not home?
-Another mistake we usually make is keeping it in plastic bags and then leave it in the car parked in the sun.
+When you change your clothes after having a swim in the pool or the sea, what do you do with the wet swimwear if you’re not at home?
+Another mistake we often make is keeping our swimsuits in plastic bags and then tossing them in the car parked in the sun.

-For example, if the fabric is not very wet but it is still damp, another option is to keep it in a net bag (the kind you use for delicate clothes in the washing machine).
-This way, air will go through so it can dry naturally but there will not be a plastic creating a ‘greenhouse effect’.
+For example, if the fabric is not dripping wet, but it’s still damp, another option is to keep it in a netted bag like the kind you use for washing delicates in the washing machine.
+This way, air will go through so it can dry naturally but there won’t be any plastic creating a ‘greenhouse effect.’

-Trick 5: Keep it carefully for next season
+Trick 5: Store it carefully for next season

-We don’t want that moment in September to arrive, when we are obliged to say goodbye to the beach and the swimming pool but, how do we have to keep our swimsuits and bikinis when we are not going to use them again in a while?
-If you don’t do swimming regularly, you will have to learn a couple of tricks to keep your swimwear intact.
+We don’t want that moment in September to come, when we have to say goodbye to the beach and the swimming pool, but how do we store our swimsuits and bikinis when we aren’t going to use them again for a while?
+If you don’t go swimming regularly, you’ll have to learn a couple of tricks to keep your swimwear intact.

-First of all, give it a wash before putting it away (even if it is clean).
-You can do it in the washing machine in you want to, as long as you don’t use softener and use a delicate clothes program.
-Once you have air dried it, fold it carefully and put it in a fabric bag (like our packaging one).
-This way you will protect it from damp and dust, and you will find it just like new when you want to use it again.
+First of all, give it a wash before putting it away (even if it’s clean).
+You can do so in the washing machine if you want to, as long as you don’t use softener and use a delicate wash setting.
+Once you have air dried your swimwear, fold it carefully and put it in a fabric bag (like our packaging one).
+This way you will protect your swimwear from dampness and dust, and you will find it just like new when you want to use it again.

 What do you think about our advice?
-We hope your swimsuits and bikinis will be with you for many swimming seasons with our tricks.
-If you have any question, you can write us and we will answer as soon as possible.
+We hope our tricks will ensure your swimsuits and bikinis will be with you for many swimming seasons to come.
+If you have any questions, you can write to us and we will answer as soon as possible.